sofianinho/vagrant-kube/README.md

 Simple vagrantfile for any sized cluster (master + workers) in Ubuntu 18.04 VMs.
 Very configurable through 2 env variables.

+## Warning

+This branch is the CRI-O branch.
+In this branch I use [cri-o](https://cri-o.io/) instead of Docker as the CNI runtime.

 ## Use

 The following commands for instance will bootstrap a kubernetes cluster with a master and 2 workers with a specific private subnet: